 Although Agios Nikolaos is primarily a resort town, it is also home to several cultural sights, such as the Agios Nikolaos Archaeological Museum and the Panagia Kera Church.

 The best way to get around Crete is by car.
-Although there is a public bus that connects Heraklion, Rethymnon and Chania via the National Highway, service is sporadic at best.
-You can rent a car in any major city as well as at the Heraklion International Airport (HER) and the Chania International Airport (CHQ).
+Although there is a public bus that connects Heraklion, Rethymnon, and Chania via the National Highway, service is sporadic at best.
+You can rent a car in any major city as well as at Heraklion International Airport (HER) and Chania International Airport (CHQ).
 If you plan to do a lot of exploring, keep in mind that the island is larger than it may appear; you can avoid spending excessive amounts of time behind the wheel by planning your itinerary in advance.Getting Around Crete»